kubernetes/community/sig-contributor-experience/annual-report-2021.md

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?

+   - A full time community manager who can maintain several subprojects and help with the overall direction of the group
    - More full time support for the items under bullet point 1.
     - This work will reduce toil for not only contributor experience, but all groups in the project.

 ## Membership

-Statistics were retrived on 2021-01-30
+Statistics were retrived on 2022-01-30

 - Primary slack channel member count: 1895
 - Primary mailing list member count: 366